MichaelCade/90DaysOfDevOps/Days/day33.md

 ## Azure Management Tools

-We have spent most of our theory time walking through the Azure Portal, I would suggest that when it comes to following a DevOps culture and process a lot of these tasks especially around provisioning will be done via an API or a command-line tool.
+We have spent most of our theory time walking through the Azure Portal, I would suggest that when it comes to following a DevOps culture and process a lot of these tasks, especially around provisioning will be done via an API or a command-line tool.
 I wanted to touch on some of those other management tools that we have available to us as we need to know this for when we are automating the provisioning of our Azure environments.

 ### Azure Portal

 The Microsoft Azure Portal is a web-based console, that provides an alternative to command-line tools.
 You can manage your subscriptions within the Azure Portal.
-Build, Manage, Monitor everything from a simple web app to complex cloud deployments.
+Build, Manage, and Monitor everything from a simple web app to complex cloud deployments.
 Another thing you will find within the portal are these breadcrumbs, JSON as mentioned before is the underpinning of all Azure Resources, It might be that you start in the Portal to understand the features, services and functionality but then later understand the JSON underneath to incorporate into your automated workflows.

 ![](Images/Day33_Cloud2.png)